baalexander/node-portscanner/README.md

   console.log(status)
 })

+// Find the first available port.
+Asynchronously checks, so first port
+// determined as available is returned. portscanner.findAPortNotInUse(3000, 3010, 'localhost', function(error, port) {
+  console.log('AVAILABLE PORT AT: ' + port)
+})

 // Find the first port in use or blocked.
 Asynchronously checks, so first port
 // to respond is returned.
-portscanner.findAnOpenPort(3000, 3010, 'localhost', function(error, port) {
-  console.log('OPEN PORT AT ' + port)
-})

-// Find the first available port.
-Asynchronously checks, so first port
-// determined as available is returned. portscanner.findAClosedPort(3000, 3010, 'localhost', function(error, port) {
+portscanner.findAPortInUse(3000, 3010, 'localhost', function(error, port) {
-  console.log('CLOSED PORT AT ' + port)
+  console.log('PORT IN USE AT: ' + port)
 })
 ```